There are many things I love about making my own homemade curry powder.

 Which suits me just fine.

-Secondly, I love that I get to control the heat of my curry powder.
+Secondly, I love that I get to control the heat of my yellow curry powder.

 I’ve never been a big fan of heat, and I think my tolerance for bite may have even gone down over the years.

-So these, days, even mild curry powder mixtures can sometimes be too spicy for my tastebuds.
+So these, days, even mild curry mixtures can sometimes be too spicy for my taste buds.

 But when I make my own blend, I get to decide exactly how much heat I add.

-Not too much, not too little – my homemade mild curry powder recipe is just right.
+Not too much, not too little – my homemade curry powder recipe is just right.

 Thirdly, I love how quick and easy my homemade mild curry powder is to make.

-Just throw together a bunch of powders and voila – instant curry powder (in more ways than one).
+Just throw together a bunch of curry spices and voila – instant curry powder (in more ways than one).

 In fact, this whole recipe came about one day because I ran out of curry powder in the middle of cooking something, and had to get creative to find a substitute for my usual curry powder.

 Seriously, the longest part of making this recipe is finding all of the different sized teaspoons in the jumble that is my kitchen drawer!